atharva-sardar02/ad-mint-ai/docs/epics.md

 ---

-### Story 7.3: LLM-Guided Multi-Scene Planning (VideoDirectorGPT-style) [MVP]
+### Story 7.3: Two-Agent Prompt Enhancement + LLM-Guided Multi-Scene Planning (VideoDirectorGPT-style) [MVP]

 As a developer,
-I want to enhance scene planning with VideoDirectorGPT-style consistency groupings and entity descriptions, So that the LLM generates explicit consistency markers and shot lists that ensure coherent multi-scene narratives.
+I want a two-phase prompt enhancement and planning system that first iteratively refines user prompts using specialized agents, then applies VideoDirectorGPT-style planning with consistency groupings and entity descriptions, So that any user prompt (regardless of quality) gets transformed into a professional, production-ready specification with explicit consistency markers and shot lists.

 **Acceptance Criteria:**

-**Enhanced Scene Planning:**
+**Phase 1: Two-Agent Prompt Enhancement**
-**Given** a user prompt is processed by the LLM **When** the scene planning module generates the video plan **Then** it includes:
+**Given** a user prompt (of any quality) is submitted **When** the prompt enhancement service processes it **Then** it:
+- Uses Agent 1 (Creative Director) to enhance the prompt with cinematography, brand elements, and professional advertising language
+- Uses Agent 2 (Prompt Engineer) to critique and score the enhanced prompt
+- Iterates between agents (max 3 rounds) until score threshold is met or convergence detected
+- Scores prompts on multiple dimensions: completeness, specificity, professionalism, cinematography, brand alignment
+- Stops early if score ≥ 85 or if improvement < 2 points between iterations
+- Produces a professionally enhanced prompt ready for planning phase

+**Phase 2: VideoDirectorGPT-Style Planning**
+**Given** an enhanced prompt from Phase 1
+**When** the VideoDirectorGPT planning module processes it **Then** it includes:
 - Explicit consistency groupings for entities (e.g., "Character A must look the same in Scene 1 and Scene 3")
 - Entity descriptions with consistency requirements (product appearance, character identity, brand colors)